AndyButland/UmbracoMapper/ReadMe.md

 Just to reiterate the difference between these two methods: custom mappings define a mapping for a particular C# type; IMapFromAttribute implementations define a mapping for a particular Umbraco data type and are reusable across multiple C# property types.

+### Working with Vorto

+[Vorto](https://our.umbraco.org/projects/backoffice-extensions/vorto/) is an Umbraco package that supports 1:1 translations in Umbraco.
+It works by wrapping standard Umbraco data types and you retrieve values for IPublishedContent using those types not with `GetPropertyValue` but with a custom extension method `GetVortoValue`.

+As of version 2.0.3 we've provided a way of replacing the default Umbraco method of retrieving property values that Umbraco Mapper uses with custom one, that can use this Vorto specific method.
+Of course this technique can also be used for any other property editor that has a similar requirement to amend how the raw content values from Umbraco are retrieved.

+If you have just a few properties on your view model that you wish to use a custom method for, you can decorate your properties like this:

+    [PropertyMapping(PropertyValueGetter = typeof(MyPropertyValueGetter))]
+	public string MyProperty { get; set; }

+On the other hand, if you wanted to use this method for all mapping operations, you can set the `DefaultPropertyValueGetter` property on your `UmbracoMapper` instance itself:

+	mapper.DefaultPropertyValueGetter = new MyPropertyValueGetter();

+Or provide the value in the overloaded constructor:

+    var mapper = new UmbracoMapper(new MyPropertyValueGetter());

+The type you use here must implement `IPropertyValueGetter`.
+Here's an example we've used for working with Vorto, that falls back to the standard means of retrieving property values if the particular field is not a Vorto model:

+	public class VortoPropertyGetter : IPropertyValueGetter
+	{
+		public object GetPropertyValue(IPublishedContent content, string alias, bool recursive) {
+			if (content.HasVortoValue(alias))
+			{
+				return content.GetVortoValue(alias, recursive: recursive);
+			}

+			return content.GetPropertyValue(alias, recursive);
+		}
+	}

 ## Classes, Properties and Methods

 ### IUmbracoMapper / UmbracoMapper